nculwell/MathStudy/CS.md

   This book is under constant revision.
 Currently the latest stable version is here:
   <http://papl.cs.brown.edu/2015/>

+* Friedman, Wand, Haynes. *Essentials of Programming Languages*
   * Friedman, Wand, Haynes, 1992. *Essentials of Programming Languages* ([1e](https://smile.amazon.com/dp/0262061457), [1e at AbeBooks](http://www.abebooks.com/products/isbn/9780262061452))
   * Friedman, Wand, Haynes, 2001. *Essentials of Programming Languages* ([2e](https://smile.amazon.com/dp/0262062178))
   * Friedman, Wand, 2008. *Essentials of Programming Languages* ([3e](https://smile.amazon.com/dp/0262062798))

   An more in-depth book about writing interpreters in Scheme.
 Shriram Krishnamurthi turned me onto this one.
-  I have the first edition, which is a classic and can currently be bought used for under $10.
+  I have the first edition, which is a classic and can often be bought used for under $10.
 I don't know how the later editions stack up.
 Judging from some online reviews, the first might really be the best.

   First edition search info: